Growth may come with opportunity, but it also invariably comes with growing pains.

 The Shopify Fulfillment Network can help high-volume businesses fulfill quickly and affordably.

-You can also use one of Shopify’s premium third-party logistics (3PL) partners with seamless integration into your Shopify store.
+Shopify has some of the best 3PL partners in the logistics industry with seamless integration into your Shopify store.
 These include:

 Partnering with a 3PL can change your business for the better

-Be ultra-thorough in your appraisal of potential partners.
-The right third-party logistics companies can change your business for the better—not just by taking the headache out of storing and delivering orders, but in the speedy delivery times you can promise to customers.
+Be thorough in your appraisal of potential partners.
+The right third-party logistics companies can change your business for the better—not just by taking the headache out of storing and delivering orders, but in the speedy delivery times you promise to customers.

 A 3PL relationship is a relationship between a brand and a separate company that fulfills (prepares and delivers) customer orders on their behalf.
 Some 3PL relationships are embedded, meaning the 3PL partners with the brand and their supply chain more closely to avoid failures.

-DHL is the leading 3PL provider in the world, and the top industries they serve include retail, technology, auto, manufacturing, energy, healthcare, chemicals, and the public sector.
-Additionally, 90% of Fortune 500 companies operating within the U.S. seek assistance from 3PLs annually.
+DHL is the leading third party logistics provider in the world, and the top industries they serve include retail, technology, auto, manufacturing, energy, healthcare, chemicals, and the public sector.

-A 3PL provides a variety of logistics and transportation services to brands, while freight brokers act as an intermediary between brands and drivers.
+A 3PL provides a variety of transportation and logistics services to brands, while freight brokers act as an intermediary between brands and drivers.
 Freight brokers are different from 3PLs in that they’re specifically dedicated to matching up brands with drivers or carriers.

 To manage a 3PL provider, start by setting clear expectations.
 Then, establish a single point of contact who has experience with your supply chain and has the authority to make decisions.
 Next, set up recurring reviews where you can evaluate whether your 3PL is meeting expectations.